Arrrlex/models-under-pressure/README.md

 - Pair IDs up to 60 were generated using Gemini 2.5 Pro
 - Additional pairs were created with GPT 4.5, giving the pairs from Gemini as examples
 - Script `create_deployment_datasets.py` was used to convert into proper Dataset and relabel (which led to removal of many items)

+Software deployment dataset:

+- All items generated with GPT 4.5
+- Script `create_deployment_datasets.py` was used to convert into proper Dataset and relabel (which led to removal of many items)